Sofia Maldonado: Biography

 Sofia Maldonado was born and raised in San Juan, Puerto Rico.
 Her love for art manifested at a very young age.
 It was at the Liga del Arte in Old San Juan where she took her first formal art classes.
 Later, she attended junior high and high school at Central High of Visual Arts in Santurce.

 She received a BFA from the Escuela de Artes Plásticas (2006) in San Juan, a Master of Fine Arts from the Pratt Institute in 2008, and was a fellow at the Vermont Studio Center.
 In 2008, Maldonado exhibited at Queens Museum.
 In 2009 Maldonado created a large scale public art work with Real Art Ways in Hartford, Connecticut.

-This artist, who shares her life between New York and Puerto Rico, is prolific and involved in numerous artistic and community projects with a social dimension.
+This artist, who splits her time between New York and Puerto Rico, is involved in numerous artistic and community projects.
 Maldonado was selected by the Times Square Alliance to create a mural on 42nd Street in Manhattan in 2010.
-Maldonado has painted an expansive body of work including skateparks, murals, live painting performances, mix media, and video.
+Maldonado has created a large body of work including skateparks, murals, live painting performances, mixed media, and video.
 Her work is inspired by dilapidated structures of the Caribbean, the Latina female character, and urban subcultures.
-Her murals, her immediately-recognizable style and her freshness make her one of “the most well-known young artists in Puerto Rico, with an accelerated trajectory who puts forward the themes and work techniques of many emerging artists”, the director of the MAC Marianne Ramírez Aponte adds.
+Due to her recognizable style, the director of the MAC Marianne Ramírez Aponte described her as among “the most well-known young artists in Puerto Rico, with an accelerated trajectory who puts forward the themes and work techniques of many emerging artists”.

 Her work has been featured in solo exhibitions internationally, including Magnan Emrich, New York (2008), Witzenhausen Gallery, Amsterdam (2010), Museo de Arte Contemporáneo, Puerto Rico (2010), Magnan Metz Gallery, NY (2010), Ringling Museum, Sarasota (2011), and the University of Wisconsin, Madison (2011).
 Her works are held in the collections of the Museo de Bellas Artes in Cuba; the Museo de Arte Contemporáneo in San Juan, Puerto Rico; and Rockefeller Brothers, New York, among others.